ursa-mikail/pqc_mechanisms/hash_based_signatures/readme.md

 # 1. SPHINCS+ (SLH-DSA) - The Fort Knox of Signatures
 Core Idea: Security is based solely on the strength of cryptographic hash functions, which are already very well-trusted and considered quantum-resistant.

+As with SPHINCS+, LMS (Leighton-Micali Hash-Based Signature) uses the WOTS one-time signature scheme.

 ## WOTS (Winternitz One-Time Signature) Process
 Lamport signature uses 512 random hashes for the private key, and which are split into Set A and Set B. The public key is the hash of each of these values.
 The size of the private key is 16KB (2×256×256 bits) and the public key size is also 16 KB (512 hashes with each of 256 bits).